 (5) employment or educational services to help the client become financially independent;

-(7) room, board, and supervision at the treatment site to provide the client with a safe and appropriate environment to gain and practice new skills.
+(7) room, board, and supervision at the treatment site to provide the client with a safe and appropriate environment to gain and practice new skills; and

-A treatment service, including therapeutic recreation, must be provided by an alcohol and drug counselor according to section 245G.11, unless the individual providing the service is specifically qualified according to the accepted credential required to provide the service.
-Therapeutic recreation does not include planned leisure activities.
+All treatment services, except peer recovery support services and treatment coordination, must be provided by an alcohol and drug counselor qualified according to section 245G.11, subdivision 5, unless the individual providing the service is specifically qualified according to the accepted credential required to provide the service.
+The commissioner shall maintain a current list of professionals qualified to provide treatment services.